CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_sensor_update_policy.md

 page_title: "crowdstrike_default_sensor_update_policy Resource - crowdstrike"
 subcategory: "Sensor Update Policy"
 description: |-
   This resource allows management of the default sensor update policy in the CrowdStrike Falcon platform.
+Destruction of this resource will not delete the default sensor update policy or remove any configured settings.
   API Scopes
   The following API scopes are required:
   Sensor update policies | Read & Write